j2store/userguide/product_tags_menuitem.md

 * Enter the title of the tag, give a description to the tag and choose the parent tag(if any)  as per the requirements.

-* You could also add a note to the tag, refrain the user groups and choose the language for which the tag has to be applied.
+* You can also add a note to the tag, refrain the user groups and choose the language for which the tag has to be applied.

 The following screenshot is an example for a tag: